moderndatacompany/dataos.info/docs/interfaces/data_product_hub/discovery.md

 **How to create a Perspective?**

-Follow the below steps to save your Data Product exploration as a Perspective to access it later on the Perspective tab.
+Follow the steps below to save your Data Product exploration as a Perspective, allowing you to access it later in the **Perspective** tab.

-1. Choose the Data Product of your choice and navigate to the ‘Explore’ button.
+1. Choose the Data Product of choice and navigate to the **Explore** button.

     <center>
     <img src="/interfaces/data_product_hub/discovery/annotely_image%20(23)%20(1).png" alt="DPH" style="width:40rem; border: 1px solid black;" />